vnt-github/cs238p/lectures/13_file_systems.md

 #VFS: virtual File System
 - allows one kernel to work with any File system that implements this VFS interface.
 - is the idea that all OS will fix the interface.
-- then then the kernel will use to functions of this VFS layer.
+- then the kernel will use to functions of this VFS layer.
 - and each file system will register functions for this VFS.
 ---
 - bit map: